Surfaces for Pastels

 Add Your Own Texture

-There are ways to add texture to paper (or any support) by priming it with gesso mixed with sand, or using something like Golden Pastel Ground (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
+There are ways to add texture to paper (or any support) by priming it with gesso mixed with sand, or using something like Golden Pastel Ground (Amazon affiliate link).
 This is useful for artists who like to create their own personal textures.
 If you're a beginner, don't worry about this.
 There are plenty of textured products available commerically.

 Having discussed some of the attributes you should consider when buying surfaces for pastels, let's take a look at some of the products that are available.